redhat-cip/dci-pipeline/README.md

   - cnf-tests=cnf-tests-20200628
 ```

-This rebuilt pipeline can be used as a regular one with the `dci-pipeline` command.
+TTTThis rebuilt pipeline can be used as a regular one with the `dci-pipeline` command.